 How will the curriculum be matched to my child’s needs?

-Quality first teaching in the classroom which includes adjusted plans and resources for individual students, is the first step in responding to students who may have additional needs.
+Quality first teaching in the classroom which includes adjusted resources for individual students, is the first step in responding to students who may have additional needs.
 This will enable all students to access a broad, balanced and relevant curriculum.

 - Run by a teacher or a trained teaching assistant.